YettiPowered/php-bindings/README.md

 # PHP API bindings

-This package contains PHP API bindings for the [/YettiPowered/api-docs](Yetti API).
+This package contains PHP API bindings for the [Yetti API](/YettiPowered/api-docs).

 For more details on Yetti, please refer to http://yetti.co.uk.
 We welcome comments, feedback and bug reports at support@yetti.co.uk.